 Atelier Fifty Five is a digital space created to curate, connect and celebrate the designers, artisans,

-Launched in 2010 by author, curator, content creator and consultant Tapiwa Matsinde, Atelier Fifty Five exists to promote, research, curate, consult, source and sell, in order to connect global audiences to the best in contemporary African design.
+Launched in 2010 by author, curator, content creator and educator Tapiwa Matsinde, Atelier Fifty Five exists to promote, research, curate, consult, source and sell, in order to connect global audiences to the best in contemporary African design.

 To support the development of the African design industry and bring the work of talented designers, makers, and creatives from the continent and its diaspora to the attention of local and global audiences.

 Atelier Fifty Five seeks to create increased awareness of contemporary African style and design; celebrate knowledge and the diversity in culture, heritage and creativity; connect creatives to opportunities that provide inspiration and foster trade allowing people to make a sustainable living from their craft; and challenge and change negative stereotypes of African art, design and culture.

 While conversations about art and design typically allude to the continent as a homogenous whole, Africa, in fact, comprises 55 recognised states, all of which contribute differently to the continent’s creatively rich, expressive, diverse and thriving culture.
 From the makeshift to the state-of-the-art, under the shade of a leafy tree or in an urban studio, the ateliers of Africa are overflowing with ingenuity and creativity; these are the places where ideas come to life.

 I am privileged to be a part of what I call the golden era of contemporary African design.
 We are witnessing a continent-wide creative reawakening that has resulted in a glorious outpouring of creative expression.